d-sargent/platypi/README.md

 ## Changelog

 **18 August 2023.
 Version 0.01**
-- Original drawings from 2022 imported for development.
+- Original letterforms from 2022 imported for development.

 ## License